Mail The Unix Way - Procmail

 Basics

-'Procmail' is the standard mail processing program on Mandrake Linux when using the Postfix MTA.
 Although it is the most powerful application for this kind of tasks, its configuration syntax can be quite daunting.
-If you consider using an other program for filtering your mail, you have to adapt themailbox_command =
+If you consider using an other program for filtering your mail, you have to adapt the

 man procmailex